jmvlangen/DnDtracker/D&D tracker/README.txt

 ---a) Names-----------------------------------------------------------------------------
 As mentioned every variable is defined by a name.
 A name of a variable may consist of alphanumerical characters, but must start with a letter.
-Alternatively one can start a variable with the symbol _ which indicates a hidden variable (see section ... for more explanation of what this means).
+Alternatively one can start a variable with the symbol _ which indicates a hidden variable.
+Hidden variables are often ignored when displaying collections and are used for more advanced behavior.

 Names of the type defined above can also be used to represent values.
 If used in such a way the value of the name will be a reference to a variable with the corresponding